Director of Parent Engagement & Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

-👉 Watch MacKenzie explain (3 min)
+👉 Watch MacKenzie's perspective (3 min)

 🎙️ Student Perspective: Rourke on Switching to Alpha

-👉 Watch the student interview (18 min)
+👉 Watch the student conversation (18 min)

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-👉 Quick look (1 min)
+👉 Quick overview (1 min)

 Meet some people who've landed similar jobs